asifali-bio/plant/Visualizations/README.md

   - Uses the same viridis gradient across all species
   - Yellow → green → blue progression
   - Visually resembles ink diffusion or chromatography patterns
+  - Ordering is inherited from the R plotting process and not manually imposed

 ---